 Our Second Chance items become your found treasure.
 Take a look!

 For those who have conducted sales on eBay on your own, you know how time consuming this can be.
 Fortunately, we don’t mind taking the time to list items on eBay as part of our Second Chance program.
 It’s pretty simple.
 We review items that didn’t sell and take a few smaller items to list on eBay for you.

 Check out our new eBay Store.
-We’ll soon feature highlights of the store on this page!
+Look for highlights of this eBay Store listed below.

 There are items that we feel will do well on Craigslist, and we always place a listing on Craigslist for our sales.
 We place the items for our clients, and handle all inquiries as needed.